Timberborn: How to Use the Fluid Dump for Reliable Irrigation

 Advertisement

-If you want the most reliable current advice, build the Fluid Dump beside a deliberate pond, keep the water source close, and judge the result by pond footprint rather than by old single-tile tutorials.
-In Timberborn, the Fluid Dump is best understood as a manual irrigation mover that works for both factions, scales well for compact farm pockets, and performs best when you give the dumped water room to act like a pond instead of a token puddle.
+Build the Fluid Dump beside a deliberate pond, keep the water source close, and judge the result by pond footprint — not by old single-tile tutorials.
+A lone tile irrigates only two tiles out; a wider pond does the real work.
+Treat the dump as a manual irrigation mover that shines for compact farm pockets, mind its badwater output, and give the dumped water room to act like a pond instead of a puddle.

 Was this guide helpful?